 A pillowcase pattern is amazingly simple to sew and is a great beginner project.
-French seam pillowcases can brighten up a bedroom and bring a smile to someone when you give it to them as a gift.
+French seam pillowcases can brighten up a bedroom and bring a smile to someone when you give them as a gift.
 Ready to get started?
-You’ll be surprised how quickly you can sew a simple pillow with a french seam.
+You’ll be surprised how quickly you can sew a simple pillowcase pattern with a French seam.
 Be prepared - you’ll want to make lots!

-These are some of the more common pillow insert sizes.
-Just grab a pillow case out of the cupboard and make your preferred size.
+These are some of the more common pillowcase insert sizes.
+Just grab a pillow insert out of the cupboard or off the bed and make your preferred size.

 What you will need:

 - SEWING BASICS - Sewing machine, needle, thread, scissors, pins, iron and ironing board

 - FABRIC – Purchase soft pure cotton fabric that is at least 44 inches (112cm) wide.
 Cotton and natural fiber fabric will breathe if you get hot at night and not irritate your skin.
 1 to 1 ½ yards of fabric, depending on pillowcase size.

 Purchase these lengths of fabric

 Start by cutting out one piece of fabric in the following sizes: